ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The verifier SHALL iterate over all entries in the candidate entries array and compare the condition ECT claims to the candidate entry authority claims.

-The Verifier SHALL iterate over the codepoints which are present in the `measurement-values-map` field within the condition ECT `measurement-map`.
+The Verifier SHALL iterate over the codepoints which are present in the condition ECT element's `measurement-values-map`.
 Each of the codepoints present in the condition ECT is compared against the same codepoint in the candidate entry.

 If any codepoint present in the condition ECT `measurement-values-map` does not have a corresponding codepoint within the candidate entry `measurement-values-map` then verifier SHALL remove that candidate entry from the candidate entries array.